Here are some tips to help you get help when you need help.

 Don’t show “only the relevant portion” unless you absolutely know what you’re doing.

 We understand that there are Caddy users who are unable to provide the needed information in public, who do not want to associate their account with their sites in public, or who do not want to rely on community support.
-We offer dedicated, private support through our support package, suitable for businesses of all sizes, including enterprise.
-DM @matt or send an email to email@example.com to get set up.
+We offer private support for sponsors at a level corresponding to your sponsorship tier.
+Become a sponsor if you would like private support!